-- Secluded tropical hideaway loaded with luxurious details and creature comforts
+- Secluded hideaway with luxurious details and creature comforts

-- Direct access to Hairball and Aw Shucks - two fantastic Lembeh dive sites
+- Direct access to Hairball and Aw Shucks - two renowned Lembeh dive sites

-- Expertly-run dive operations focused on photographers and macro enthusiasts
+- Expertly-run dive operations focused on photographers and muck divers

 Dive Into Lembeh is a dream come true for underwater photographers and macro-enthusiasts, with world-class dive centre facilities and some of the planet’s most incredible muck.
 The resort offers perfectly stylish accommodation, unique creature comforts, and a superb tropical hideaway location.
 Plus close access to some of the Lembeh Strait’s most legendary dive sites, and two sprawling house reefs open for self-guided exploration.
 Guests looking to expand upon their adventure can organise a variety of day trips around Sulawesi, or combine their stay here with Dive Into Ambon - for double the mind-blowing macro action.

 Dive Into Lembeh is located in Kasawari Bay towards the northern end of Lembeh Strait and far away from Bitung and its bustling port.
 The resort lies on a beautiful plot of lush green land, complete with mangroves, swaying palms, and its own black sand beach.
 This far-flung location guarantees plenty of peace and quiet and stunning sea views from each of the resort bungalows.
 Dive Into Lembeh also has a large pool surrounded by perfectly manicured tropical gardens, perfect for relaxation and sunbathing.
 The resort’s location on the mainland makes transfers from Manado a breeze, and side trips to places such as Tangkoko are simple to arrange as afternoon trips.